Coachhere/Web-challange-Week-3/README.md

-# Web-challange-Week-3
-Week 3 challenge
+# Web Challenge Week 3
+The challenge was to create web page with effects from PSD file.

+## View
+Click the link to view the project.